Classical Studies

 • Snyder, The Woman and the Lyre: Women Writers in Classical Greece and Rome

-Course Goals: The purpose of this course is to introduce you to the Classical sources, methodologies, and the current debates focusing on women in antiquity.
+Course Goals: The purpose of this course is to introduce you to the ancient sources, methodologies, and the current debates focusing on women in antiquity.
 We will explore the representations of women in Classical literature and art as well as the place of women in ancient Greek and Roman culture.
 Ancient Greece and Rome have often been considered as the origins of Western attitudes toward women.
 Thus, we will

 • explore the similarities and differences between ancient and contemporary notions of female identity and the position of women in society.